 Teachers have different teaching styles and expectations; try to understand each teacher and what they expect.
 For example, if a teacher likes papers to look tidy, try to write neatly or type your paper.
 If a teacher does not like students talking during class, be quiet.

-The following are some qualities of a great teacher:
+The following list contains some qualities of a great teacher:

 - Pays attention to each of the kids in the class as an individual